LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/includes/common-initial-setup.md

 [!include[Create key store directory](../../../../../../includes/grant-id/linux/create-key-store-dir.md)]

 Generate a self-signed certificate to sign the JSON Web Tokens.
-Provide the following information:
+Provide the information below, pressing ENTER on the remaining questions.
+Avoid using diacritics.

 * **Country Name**: enter the two-letter code of your country (e.g.: *BR*)
 * **State or Province Name**: enter the name of your organization's state (e.g.: *Sao Paulo*)
 * **Organization Name**: enter the name of your organization (e.g. *Patorum Inc*)
 * **Common Name**: enter the name of your Grant ID instance, e.g. *Patorum ID*

-Simply press ENTER on the remaining questions.
-Avoid using diacritics.

 [!include[Generate certificate step 1](../../../../../../includes/grant-id/linux/gen-cert-step1.md)]